freifunk-gluon/gluon/docs/dev/packages.rst

 =============

 Feature flags provide a convenient way to define package selections without making it necessary to list each package explicitly.
+The list of features to enable for a Gluon build is set by the *GLUON_FEATURES* variable in *site.mk*.

 The main feature flag definition file is ``package/features``, but each package feed can provide additional definitions in a file called ``features`` at the root of the feed repository.

-Each flag *$flag* without any explicit definition will simply include the package with the name *gluon-$flag* by default.
-The feature definition file can modify the package selection in two ways:
+Each flag *$flag* will include the package the name *gluon-$flag* by default.
+The feature definition file can modify the package selection by adding or removing packages when certain combinations of flags are set.

+Feature definitions use Lua syntax.
+The function *feature* has two arguments:

+* A logical expression composed of feature flag names (each prefixed with an underscore before the opening quotation mark), logical operators (*and*, *or*, *not*) and parantheses
+* A table with settings that are applied when the logical expression is
+  satisfied:

-* The *nodefault* function suppresses default of including the *gluon-$flag* package
+  * Setting *nodefault* to *true* suppresses the default of including the *gluon-$flag* package.
+    This setting is only applicable when the logical expression is a single, non-negated flag name.
-* The *packages* function adds a list of packages (or removes, when package names are prepended with minus signs) when a given logical expression is satisfied
+  * The *packages* field adds or removes packages to install.
+A package is removed when the package name is prefixed with a ``-`` (after the opening quotation mark).

 Example::

+    feature(_'web-wizard', {
+      nodefault = true,
+      packages = {
+        'gluon-config-mode-hostname',
+        'gluon-config-mode-geo-location',
+        'gluon-config-mode-contact-info',
+        'gluon-config-mode-outdoor',
+      },
+    })

+    feature(_'web-wizard' and (_'mesh-vpn-fastd' or _'mesh-vpn-tunneldigger'), {
+      packages = {
+        'gluon-config-mode-mesh-vpn',
+      },
+    })

+    feature(_'no-radvd', {
-    nodefault 'web-wizard'
+      nodefault = true,

-    packages 'web-wizard' \
+      packages = {
-      'gluon-config-mode-hostname' \
-      'gluon-config-mode-geo-location' \
-      'gluon-config-mode-contact-info'

-    packages 'web-wizard & (mesh-vpn-fastd | mesh-vpn-tunneldigger)' \
-      'gluon-config-mode-mesh-vpn'
+        '-gluon-radvd',
+      },
+    })

 This will

-* disable the inclusion of a (non-existent) package called *gluon-web-wizard*
+* disable the inclusion of the (non-existent) packages *gluon-web-wizard* and *gluon-no-radvd* when their corresponding feature flags appear in *GLUON_FEATURES*
-* enable three config mode packages when the *web-wizard* feature is enabled
+* enable four additional config mode packages when the *web-wizard* feature is enabled
 * enable *gluon-config-mode-mesh-vpn* when both *web-wizard* and one of *mesh-vpn-fastd* and *mesh-vpn-tunneldigger* are enabled

-Supported syntax elements of logical expressions are:

-* \& (and)
-* \| (or)
-* \! (not)
-* parentheses
+* disable the *gluon-radvd* package when *gluon-no-radvd* is enabled